bartelsjoshuac/Corduroy/README.md

 ### *** NEW - now with instructions for running on GCS ***
 For hosting on Google Cloud with a Compute Engine follow these [instructions](https://github.com/bartelsjoshuac/Corduroy/blob/main/GCS.md).

 NOTES:
-- This assumes some familiarty with GCS and GCS Compute Engines
+- This assumes some familiarty with GCS and GCS Compute Engines.
-- This can take a very long time to build on micro or mini compute instances
+- This can take a very long time to build on micro or mini compute instances.

 ## Prerequisites
 - Docker verison 27